MicrosoftDocs/microsoft-salescopilot-docs/articles/save-additional-details-outlook.md

 ## Prerequisites

 CRM administrators must access admin settings from the Sales app in Teams.
-For more information, go to [the Sales app admin settings](administrator-settings-sales-app.md).
+For more information, go to [Sales app admin settings](administrator-settings-sales-app.md).

 ## Enable or disable saving emails and meetings to CRM